Harvesting, or picking rhubarb is a very simple process.

 Cut off most of the leaf, leaving about 2 - 3 inches, (this is called a "crowfoot").
 Leaving a little bit of the leaf will help to keep moisture in the stalk, so it will stay fresh and crisp longer.
 This is especially important if you plan to store the rhubarb in your fridge for several days.
 If you are planning on freezing or canning your rhubarb, you can chop off the entire leaf of each stalk.
 The easiest way to chop off the leaves is with a sharp knife striking the leaf diagonally with a quick flick of the wrist.

-Do you eat Rhubarb RAW?
-It appears that many people do!
+Do you, or can you, eat rhubarb RAW?
+Personally, I don't like it, however, it appears that many people do!

 GO to Can you Eat Rhubarb Raw?